Frost Point Calculator

 What is the frost point?

-The frost point is the temperature to which air must be cooled — at constant pressure and water vapour content — for frost (ice crystals) to begin forming on solid surfaces.
-It is similar to the dew point, but applies specifically when the resulting temperature is below 0°C (32°F).
+The frost point is the temperature air has to be cooled to, at constant pressure and water vapour content, before frost starts forming on solid surfaces.
+It is the dew point’s cold-weather counterpart, and it only means anything below 0°C (32°F).

 The formula